Get Started with the API

 PUT (Update Data) - A HTTP PUT Request to /api/{resource}/{id}

-should be a JSON or XML document with the elements to be updated.
-Not all fields are
+will attempt update a resource.
+Only one resource can be updated per request and the payload should be a JSON or XML document with the elements to be updated.
+Not all fields are available through the API and any referenced data must already exist or the value will not be changed.

 POST (Create Data) - A HTTP POST Request to the resource root with a JSON or XML payload will attempt to create a new resource.
 If successful, the resource is returned with the new id, which is generated by Coupa.

-XML vs JSON
+XML and JSON

-Using GraphQL
+GraphQL

 GraphQL is an open specificification for an API query language (thus the “QL” reference) that will allow you to make your integrations more responsive than ever by providing you with the ability to request the data you need and nothing more.
 GraphQL can also reduce the number of calls and associated round trips you are making by fetching all of the resources you need in a single or few number of calls.